davmac314/dasynq/doc/USAGE.md

     MyFdWatcher my_fd_watcher;
     my_fd_watcher.addWatch(my_loop, fd, IN_EVENTS);

-As shown above, you should extend the appropriate watcher class and override the callback method.
+The above may look strange, as it makes use of the _curiously recurring template pattern_ - that is, the fd_watcher_impl template class which your watcher derives from is parameterised by the type of your watcher itself!
+Although it may take a little getting used to, this allows the base class to call the fd_event(...) callback function directly without requiring it to be declared _virtual_, thereby avoiding the cost of a dynamic dispatch.

-The watcher is normally disabled during the processing of the callback method (and must not be re-enabled until the callback method has finished executing, if there may be other threads polling the event loop.
-Callback methods cannot be re-entrant!).
+A watcher is normally disabled during the processing of the callback method (and must not be re-enabled until the callback method has finished executing, if there may be other threads polling the event loop.
+Event watchers are not re-entrant!).

 A more convenient way to add a watcher, in many cases, is to use a lambda expression:

     using rearm = dasynq::rearm;

-    loop_t::FdWatcher::addWatch(my_loop, fd, IN_EVENTS,
+    auto watcher = loop_t::fd_watcher::add_watch(my_loop, fd, IN_EVENTS,
             [](loop_t &eloop, int fd, int flags) -> rearm {

         // Process I/O here

-        return rearm::REARM;
+        return rearm::REARM; // or REMOVE etc
     });

 Callback methods usually return a "rearm" value.
 There are several possible values:

-- rearm::REARM : re-enable the watcheer
+- rearm::REARM : re-enable the watcher
 - rearm::DISARM : disable the watcher (if it has been re-enabled in the meantime, which should only be the case for a single-threaded event loop).
 - rearm::NOOP   : do not change the watcher state (leave it disabled, or enabled if it has been enabled explicitly; the latter is only safe if only one thread polls the event loop).
 - rearm::REMOVE : disable and de-register the watcher
 - rearm::REMOVED : assume the watcher has been removed already and may be invalid.
-Do not touch the watcher in any way!
+This tells Dasynq not to touch the watcher in any way!
 Necessary if the watcher has been deleted.

-Note that if multiple threads are polling the event loop, it is difficult to use some of the Rearm values correctly.
+Note that if multiple threads are polling the event loop, it is difficult to use some of the Rearm values correctly; you should generally use only REARM, REMOVE or NOOP in that case.

 To remove a watcher, call deregister:

     my_fd_watch.deregister(my_loop);

-The 'watchRemoved' callback gets called when the watch has been successfully de-registered.
-If the event callback is currently executing in another thread, the `watchRemoved` will _not_ be called straight away.
-You should never `delete` your watcher object until the `watchRemoved` callback is called.
+The 'watch_removed' callback gets called when the watch has been successfully de-registered.
+If the event callback is currently executing in another thread, the `watch_removed` will _not_ be called straight away.
+You should never `delete` your watcher object until the `watch_removed` callback has been called.

 ## 2.1 File descriptor watches

 See example above.
-Not shown there is the `setEnabled` method:
+Not shown there is the `set_enabled` method:

-    setEnabled(loop_t &, bool b);
+    set_enabled(loop_t &, bool b);

 This enables or disables the watcher.
 You should not enable a watcher that might currently have its callback running (unless the event loop is polled by only single thread).

 Some backends support watching IN_EVENTS | OUT_EVENTS at the same time, but some don't.
-Use a BidiFdWatcher if you need to do that:
+Use a bidi_fd_watcher if you need to do that:

-    class MyBidiFdWatcher : public loop_t::BidiFdWatcher
+    class my_bidi_fd_watcher : public loop_t::bidi_fd_watcher_impl<my_bidi_fd_watcher>
     {
-        rearm readReady(loop_t &, int fd) override
+        rearm read_ready(loop_t &, int fd) override
         {
             return rearm::REARM;
         }

-        rearm writeReady(loop_t &, int fd) override
+        rearm write_ready(loop_t &, int fd) override
         {
             return rearm::REARM;
         }
     };

-    MyBidiFdWatcher my_bidi_watcher;
+    my_bidi_fd_watcher my_bidi_watcher;
-    my_bidi_watcher.addWatch(my_loop, fd, IN_EVENTS | OUT_EVENTS);
+    my_bidi_watcher.add_watch(my_loop, fd, IN_EVENTS | OUT_EVENTS);
     // use the IN_EVENTS/OUT_EVENTS flags to specify which events you want enabled.

 Beware!
-If the loop is being polled by multiple threads then the "readReady" and "writeReady" callbacks may be called simultaneously!
-BidiFdWatcher has (protected) methods to enable the input and output channels separately.
+If the loop is being polled by multiple threads then the "readReady" and "writeReady" callbacks may be called simultaneously! bidi_fd_watcher has (protected) methods to enable the input and output channels separately.
 A BidiFdWatcher acts as two separate watchers, which can be enabled and disabled separately:

-    setInWatchEnabled(loop_t &, bool);
+    set_in_watch_enabled(loop_t &, bool);

-    setOutWatchEnabled(loop_t &, bool);
+    set_out_watch_enabled(loop_t &, bool);

-    setWatches(loop_t &, int flags);
+    set_watches(loop_t &, int flags);

 It is possible to disarm either the in or out watch if the corresponding handler is active, but it is not safe to arm them in that case.
-This is the same rule as for enabling/disabling watchers generally, except that the BidiFdWatcher itself actually constitutes two separate watchers.
+This is the same rule as for enabling/disabling watchers generally, except that the bidi_fd_watcher itself actually constitutes two separate watchers.

-Note also that the BidiFdWatcher channels can be separately removed (by returning rearm::REMOVE from the handler).
-The watchRemoved() callback is only called when both channels have been removed.
-You cannot register channels with the event loop separately, and you must remove both channels before you register the BidiFdWatcher with another (or the same) loop.
+Note also that the bidi_fd_watcher channels can be separately removed (by returning rearm::REMOVE from the handler).
+The watch_removed() callback is only called when both channels have been removed.
+You cannot register channels with the event loop separately, and you must remove both channels before you register the Bidi_fd_watcher with another (or the same) loop.

 ## 2.2 Signal watchers

-    class MySignalWatcher : public loop_t::SignalWatcher
+    class my_signal_watcher : public loop_t::signal_watcher_impl<my_signal_watcher>
     {
-	// SignalWatcher defines type "SigInfo_p"
+		// SignalWatcher defines type "siginfo_p"
-        rearm received(loop_t &, int signo, SigInfo_p siginfo)
+        rearm received(loop_t &, int signo, siginfo_p siginfo)
         {
             return rearm::REARM;
         }
     };

+    // Mask SIGINT signal:
+    sigset_t set;
+    sigemptyset(&set);
+    sigaddset(&set, SIGINT);
+    sigprocmask(SIG_BLOCK, &set, NULL);

-    MySignalWatcher msw;
+    my_signal_watcher msw;
-    msw.addWatch(my_loop, SIGINT);
+    msw.add_watch(my_loop, SIGINT);

-Methods available in SigInfo_p may vary from platform to platform, but are intended to mirror the `siginfo_t` structure of the platform.
+Methods available in siginfo_p may vary from platform to platform, but are intended to mirror the `siginfo_t` structure of the platform.
 One standard method is "int get_signo()".

 You should mask the signal (with sigprocmask/pthread_sigmask) in all threads before adding a